gom9000/music-suite/README.md

 >**[Floppyti - A MIDI Floppy-Drive Music Player](https://github.com/gom9000/floppyti)**<br/>
 >**Type**: MIDI Audio Module | **Status**: Completed
 >
 >A hardware-based MIDI instrument that converts MIDI-IN messages into musical notes by controlling the stepper motor of a standard floppy disk drive.
-The system features a bare-metal implementation on a PIC 16F628 microcontroller and custom hardware designed to interface the MIDI protocol and the drive's mechanical controller.
+The system features a bare-metal implementation on a PIC 16F628A microcontroller and custom hardware designed to interface the MIDI protocol and the drive's stepper control interface.

 >**[The Bank Side of The Genesis](https://github.com/gom9000/the-banks-side-of-the-genesis)**<br/>
 >**Type**: Music Sheet | **Status**: Ongoing